Aug 22, 2025

 https://open.spotify.com/episode/03q1kGWXEfWUo8hFQ6AoFE?si=4aca8acb8dd14244

-Let’s chat on solutions C# provides us here, and how we can hone in on the places these can drain resources.
+Let’s take a look at some solutions that C# provides us, and how we can hone in on the places these can drain resources.

-In the Diagnose and solve problems blade on the WebApp we can see a few tools we can use for deeper analysis of performance.
+In the "Diagnose and solve problems blade" on the WebApp we can see a few tools available for deeper analysis of performance.

-The profiler trace will create and download a zip with a .diagsession file you can open in PerfView or IDE like Visual Studio.
-This lets us take a look at hot function paths and here we can see a lot of CPU usage coming from System.Globalization
+file that you can open in PerfView or in an IDE such as Visual Studio.
+This lets us take a look at hot function paths, and here we can see a lot of CPU usage coming from System.Globalization

 query.Where(entity =>